thanhgit/install-software/auto-gen.md

 ![image](https://github.com/user-attachments/assets/4a8ded40-f305-43a6-91c2-63a250bc5dd6)
 - #### It works to replace the required human feedback and evaluation
 - #### Using this agent to interact with others
+- #### `Actions` give agents the ability to execute code, call APIs, or even further evaluate and inspect generated output